cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STIsValid (Geometry)

 `STIsValid()`returns true if a geometry instance is well-formed, based on its Open Geospatial Consortium (OGC) type.
-Returns false if a geometry instance is not well-formed.
+Returns false if a geometry instance isn't well-formed.

 #### Syntax